NIB-SI/DiNAR/Troubleshooting.md

 3. Chrome/Iron keeps refreshing ("Calculation in Progress" message every second) -> update browser or change it

-in addition - no js problems observed using: Opera portable, SRWare Iron portable, Chrome portable, previous veersions of Firefox, IE...
+in addition - no js problems observed using: Opera portable, SRWare Iron portable, Chrome portable, previous versions of Firefox, IE...